Stone–Čech compactification

-An important problem in topology is how to enlarge a space by adding ideal points so that certain kinds of limits exist.
-The Stone–Čech compactification of a space provides the most extensive such enlargement: it adds enough ideal points to ensure the existence of all generalized limits, including those detected by nets or ultrafilters rather than ordinary sequences.
+An important problem in topology is how to enlarge a space by adding points so that certain kinds of limits exist.
+The Stone–Čech compactification of a space provides the most extensive such enlargement: it adds enough points to ensure the existence of all generalized limits, including those detected by nets or ultrafilters rather than ordinary sequences.
+The construction was implicitly introduced by Andrey Nikolayevich Tikhonov (1930) and explicitly described by Marshall Stone (1937) and Eduard Čech (1937).